The Mirror Clemens-Schmid Sequence: K3 surfaces

 \subsubsection{Base change and Veronese embeddings}

-Finally, we make a note about base change.
-Given a semistable degeneration of K3 surfaces $ \calX \to \Delta$, one may base change by the ramified covering $z \mapsto z^{\mu}$ and resolve singularities to obtain a new semistable degeneration.
-This new degeneration may be described by the method from \cite[Section 1]{bgd7}: briefly, the new degeneration has the same type as the original and, in addition to the original set of components of $X_0$, each double curve in $X_0$ gives rise to $(\mu-1)$ new components and each triple point gives $\frac{1}{2}(\mu-1)(\mu-2)$ new components.
+Given a semistable degeneration of K3 surfaces $ \calX \to \Delta$, one may perform a $\mu$-fold base change by the ramified covering $z \mapsto z^{\mu}$ and resolve singularities to obtain a new semistable degeneration.
+This new degeneration may be described geometrically by the method from \cite[Section 1]{bgd7}: briefly, the new degeneration has the same type as the original and, in addition to the original set of components of $X_0$, each double curve in $X_0$ gives rise to $(\mu-1)$ new components and each triple point gives $\frac{1}{2}(\mu-1)(\mu-2)$ new components.

 \begin{enumerate} \item If the original degeneration was of Type II with $r+1$ components in its central fibre, the $r$ double curves give rise to $(\mu-1)r$ new components (and there are no triple points), so the new degeneration has $\mu r + 1$ components. \item If the original degeneration was of Type III with $k+2$ components in its central fibre, the $3k$ double curves give rise to $3(\mu-1)k$ new components and the $2k$ triple points give rise to $(\mu-1)(\mu-2)k$ new components, so the new degeneration has $\mu^2 k + 2$ components. \end{enumerate}